 It’s easy for association members who are away to feel left out of activities back home.
 A community website that is available anytime, from anywhere, can go a long way in helping them stay informed about association business, as well as social events.
 A good property management software program will also enable board members, residents and the community manager to reach out to each other directly – another way in which out-of-town homeowners can stay connected with the community.

-FirstService Residential is recognized as the leading full-service community association management firm serving the greater Kansas City metropolitan area for more than 30 years.
-By delivering our best-in-class property management solutions and our unique combination of local leadership and nationally-supported technology, training and best practices, we make a difference every day for the property and residents in our care.
-We are here to help - contact us today at 816.414.5365 to discuss the issues facing your community.
+With over 40 years of experience, FirstService Residential has grown to become Minnesota’s leading community association management company by delivering our best-in-class property management solutions and our unique combination of local leadership and nationally-supported technology, training and best practices.
+We are here to help - contact us today at 952.277.2736 to discuss the issues facing your community.